cloudogu/smeagol/README.md

 Make sure your SCM-Manager has the Smeagol Plugin installed!
 - https://192.168.56.2/scm/admin/plugins/available/

+If you use a local CES instance make sure the SCM-Manager CAS setting accept any proxy
+- Administration -> Settings -> CAS -> Accept any proxy (enabled)

 To start the UI development server, you should use yarn.
 First install the required dependencies: